Please ensure Javascript is enabled for purposes of website accessibility Page 2: Accessible Educational Materials

 Remember the students with print disabilities you met in the Challenge?
 They all need AEM to access academic content.
 For each student below, select the accessible format(s) that would best meet their needs.
 Remember, a student may require different formats for different purposes.

-Gema is a ninth grader with a visual impairment.
+Gema is a ninth grader with low vision.
 Although she can see printed text with the assistance of an electronic magnifier, this takes a great deal of effort and often causes headaches.
-Therefore, Gema often prefers to read content in braille when available.
+Therefore, Gema often prefers to read content in braille.

 ✅